Affiliate Disclosure: This post contains Amazon affiliate links. We earn a small commission at no extra cost to you.

 - Limited color options

-Best for: Frequent flyers who need a carrier that will pass airline gate checks consistently.
+Best for: Frequent flyers who need a carrier that passes gate checks without a fuss.

 2. PetAmi Deluxe Pet Carrier Backpack (Best Backpack Style)